Being Informed About Reasons for Manuscript Rejection

 In the world of journal publications, rejections are the norm rather than the exception.
-There are of course many identifiable reasons for a manuscript not to be published, from lack of relevance, to the size of the submissions pool, to the specific tastes of a journal’s readership.
+There are of course many identifiable reasons for a manuscript not to be published–from lack of relevance, to the size of the submissions pool, to the specific tastes of a journal’s readership.

-1. The problem: “The manuscript does not adhere to the IMRD format”
+Manuscript Rejection Reason #1: “The manuscript does not adhere to the IMRD format”

 Almost all researchers are aware that the IMRD format (Introduction, Methods & Materials, Results, and Discussion) is the standard for the hard sciences.
 But they might not know just how often they make critical content errors in all of these sections.
 According to the results of one 2013 study of medical journals published in African and Asian countries, more than 70% of submitted manuscripts had significant flaws in each other these sections, from erroneous and missing content to unorganized exposition.

 The solution: Review the journal’s guidelines and compare them with your manuscript

 Even if you have experience writing manuscripts and generally understand the IMRD structure, it is always a smart idea to review which content be included (and which should not be included) in each of these sections.
 For instance, simple errors such as including the titles of relevant studies in your abstract or of copying and pasting the methods you used in a previous study into your current paper (which is in fact self-plagiarism and a serious violation of academic ethics) can be viewed as egregious violations of manuscript standards and immediately exclude your manuscript from publication.
 Use the many great reliable online sources that explain how to complete each of the IMRD sections.

 Manuscript Rejection Reason #2: “The Introduction does not match the Discussion or other sections”